ufoss-org/ufoss-website/docs/kotysa/kotysa.md

 If you use Quarkus Reactive with Vertx sqlclient, check [Kotysa for Vertx sqlclient](kotysa-vertx-sqlclient.html)

-If you use Ktor, or anything else, check [Kotysa for JDBC](kotysa-jdbc.html) or [Kotysa for R2DBC](kotysa-r2dbc.html) for Coroutines async SQL.
+If you use Ktor, or anything else, check [Kotysa for JDBC](kotysa-jdbc.html) for a regular blocking SQL application or [Kotysa for R2DBC](kotysa-r2dbc.html) for Coroutines async SQL.

 ### On Android
 Check [Kotysa for SqLite on Android](kotysa-android.html) : [SqLite supported data types](table-mapping.html#sqlite)